Sean Ru

 Focus: Visual Analytics

-Courses: Human-Centered Data Analysis, Principles of User Interface Software
+Courses: Human-Centered Data Analysis, Principles of User Interface Software, Human-Computer Interaction, Information Visualization

 Georgia Institute of Technology